DurandSacha/Symfony-Snowtricks/README.md

 -  You can clone this project on your environment
 -  You can configure a web server with a ansible playbook ( include in repository )
 -  You can run this project with docker containers (docker-compose included in this repository )

+## Other information

+The graphical data model is accessible in the SQL file.
+You can also find the UML shema in the respective file